Product News

 That's it!

 The default fonts used are Noto Sans and Noto CJK.
-Currently, markdown-generated PDFs support the following custom fonts:
+Currently, markdown-generated PDFs support the following fonts:

 Check out the markdown custom font docs for full details.

-HTML to PDF custom fonts
+Embedding fonts for HTML to PDF

-Using custom fonts in your HTML / CSS PDFs is also very straightforward.
+Using embedded fonts in your HTML / CSS PDFs is also very straightforward.
 You have two options here: @import and @font-face.
 Both approaches are only a couple lines of code.
 For context, here is a simple HTML / CSS PDF generation example.

 POST https://app.useanvil.com/api/v1/generate-pdf